punkrockdev/server/README.md

 Ansible playbook making your server practically maintain itself 🛠

-Features:
+## Features

+Use *server* to get these lovely features:

-- [unattended package upgrades][unattended-upgrades] – relax, we got
+- ⛱ [unattended package upgrades][unattended-upgrades] – relax, we got
-  your security patches ⛱
+  your security patches
-- one-command OS distribution upgrades - 14.04 → 16.04 → … 🏗
+- 🏗 one-command OS distribution upgrades - 14.04 → 16.04 → …
-- [Jupyter notebook][jupyter] (optional) – analyse all the things 📈
+- 📈 [Jupyter notebook][jupyter] (optional) – analyse all the things
-- enable swap (optional) – for when something obvious just isn't there 👍
+- 👍 enable swap (optional) – for when something obvious just isn't there

-The playbook should generally work on Debian / Ubuntu servers, but it was mostly tested on Ubuntu 16.04.
+The playbook should generally work on Debian / Ubuntu servers, but it was mostly tested in Ubuntu 16.04.

 ## Usage

 Install [Ansible](http://docs.ansible.com/).
-An easy way if you have Python locally:
+An easy way if you have Python locally is to run:

     pip install ansible